ninewise/dissertation/umgap/paper.md

 biodiversity.
 Again, Unipept's function analysis pipeline for metaproteomes could be used as a potential starting point.
-In addition, both the biodiversity and the functional capacity of a sample could also be derived from its metatranscriptome, which could be analysed using pipelines similar to UMGAP but with an adjusted protein translation step.
+In addition, both the biodiversity and the functional capacity of a sample could also be derived from its metatranscriptome, which could be analyzed using pipelines similar to UMGAP but with an adjusted protein translation step.